1. FC Nürnberg: Rise of "Der Club"

 The 1922 final was contested by Nürnberg and Hamburger SV but never reached a conclusion on the pitch.
 The match was called on account of darkness after three hours and ten minutes of play, drawn at 2–2.
 The re-match also went into extra time, and in an era that did not allow for substitutions, that game was called at 1–1 when Nürnberg was reduced to just seven players and the referee ruled incorrectly the club could not continue.
-Considerable wrangling ensued over the decision.
-The German Football Association (DFB) awarded the win to Hamburger SV under the condition that they renounce the title in the name of "good sportsmanship" – which the side grudgingly did.
-Ultimately, the Viktoria trophy was not officially presented that year.
+The German Football Association (DFB) awarded the win to Hamburger SV under the condition that they renounce the title in the name of "good sportsmanship", and ultimately the Viktoria trophy was not officially awarded that year.